russellgordon/ics4u-s2-2024-25/content/source-ics4u/shared/Tasks/Create Task.md

 			- 01:23 - [Save the file in BBEdit with `.swift` as the file extension](https://www.youtube.com/watch?v=szNtDddK0T0&t=83s)
 			- 01:48 - [Print the document with line numbers and syntax highlighting](https://www.youtube.com/watch?v=szNtDddK0T0&t=108s)
 			- 02:31 - [Optionally print the document in landscape mode to show longer lines better](https://www.youtube.com/watch?v=szNtDddK0T0&t=151s)
+		> [!IMPORTANT]
+		>
+		> To clarify, you do *not* need to remove comments from your PDF file that contains all of your program code.
+		>
+		> You *will* need to remove comments later on from the screenshots that you will take for the personalized project reference.
     2. Record your [1-minute video](https://apcentral.collegeboard.org/media/pdf/ap-csp-student-task-directions.pdf#page=5).
         - The easiest way to record a video is to press `Command-R` when your app is running in the Simulator.
         - Here is [how to "make small text large"](https://www.russellgordon.ca/tips/embiggen-text-like-a-pro/) if you wish to use this effect in your video.